jwikman/nab-al-tools/extension/README.md

 ### NAB: Export Translations to .csv

-Exports transunits from a selected XLF file as tab separated values.
+Exports translation units (`trans-unit` elements) from a selected XLF file as tab separated values.

-Steps:
+**Steps:**

 1. Run `NAB: Export Translations from .csv` from command palette.
 2. Select which XLF files to export, one or more needs to be selected.
 3. File is exported.

+**Remarks:**

 * Export path:
   * If a path is set for setting `NAB.XliffCSVExportPath` that path is used.
 Otherwise it defaults to the Translation folder.
 * Exported file name: `[App Name].[Language].csv`
 * Separator: `\t` (TAB)
 * EOL: `\r\n` (CRLF)

-* Column order:
+**Column order**:

   1. Trans unit Id *
   2. Source *
   3. Target *
   4. Developer Note
   5. Max Length
   6. Comment (this will be empty, used for commenting changes in Excel later on)
   7. Xliff Generator Note
   8. NAB AL Tool Note
   9. State
   10. State Qualifier

 \* required column.